Active Military Service

 - The University of the State of New York’s National College Credit Recommendation Service (CCRS).

 Neither the ACT nor the SAT is utilized for awarding credit.

 Direct instruction or coursework from technology centers shall not be utilized for awarding credit.

 Credit awarded for prior learning may be applied to a degree program subject to meeting the requirements of the institution conferring the degree.
 NSU only awards credit for prior learning in programs for which it is approved to offer by the State Regents.
 NSU assigns its own course title and number to the credit awarded and the neutral grade of pass (P) or satisfactory (S) is utilized to designate credit awarded for prior learning.
 Conventional letter grades are NOT used.
+Prior learning credit cannot be applied for a course if the student has previously completed the course with a grade of “C” or better.
 All awarded credit for prior learning is identified by source and method on the transcript.

 The amount of prior learning credit which may be awarded shall not exceed one-fourth of the total semester hours required for graduation or a maximum of 30 hours.
 Prior learning credit, once recorded and validated at an institution in the Oklahoma State System of Higher Education, is usually transferable on the same basis as if the credit had been earned through regular study at the awarding institution and subject to the same conditions as other credit from these campuses.